scribbletune/johann/README.md

 # Johann
-Helps you learn chords and scales for your own good.
+Learn you a scale or chord for greater good.

 ---